B3nac/InjuredAndroid/README.md

 2. Start the emulator from Android Studio (I recommend downloading an emulator with Google APIs so root adb can be enabled).

 3. Drag and drop the .apk file on the emulator and InjuredAndroid.apk will install.

+### Build from source

+Build steps in progress.
+The flutter module makes this slightly more complicated.

 ### Tips and CTF Overview